Flower Carpet (Brussels): History

 The first Flower Carpet was created in Brussels in 1971 by the Ghent landscape architect Etienne Stautemans in an effort to advertise his work, and due to its popularity, the tradition continued in subsequent years.
 The non-profit association Tapis de Fleurs de Bruxelles was then created at the initiative of the College of Mayors and Aldermen of the City of Brussels in cooperation with the Province of Brabant and Les Franc-Bourgeois (a central Brussels traders' association).
 The new association laid down the regulations: the event was to be held every two years, for three to four days on the weekend of 15 August, and could be enhanced by sound and lighting, fireworks, a jazz concert and other traditional folk entertainments.

 Starting in 1986, the event has been regularly held biannually, each time under a different theme, with the Flower Carpet now estimated to attract between 150,000 and 200,000 local and international visitors.
 In 2020, the Flower Carpet was included in the inventory of intangible cultural heritage of the Brussels-Capital Region.
-An application is underway to grant the Flower Carpet the status of Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
+An application is ongoing to recognise the Flower Carpet as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.